 When we won’t use Laravel

-If you have an idea for a web application, we look forward to understanding your idea, and helping you to choose the best framework for developing it!
+If you have an idea for a web application, contact us.
+We look forward to understanding your idea and helping you choose the best development framework!